MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/New-MgBetaRoleManagementEntitlementManagementRoleAssignment.md

 Always null when the object hasn't been deleted.
   \[DirectoryScopeId \<String\>\]: Identifier of the directory object representing the scope of the assignment.
 The scope of an assignment determines the set of resources for which the principal has been granted access.
-Directory scopes are shared scopes stored in the directory that are understood by multiple applications.
-App scopes are scopes that are defined and understood by this application only.
+Directory scopes are shared scopes stored in the directory that are understood by multiple applications, unlike app scopes that are defined and understood by a resource application only.
+Supports $filter (eq, in).
   \[Principal \<IMicrosoftGraphDirectoryObject\>\]: directoryObject
   \[PrincipalId \<String\>\]: Identifier of the principal to which the assignment is granted.
+Supported principals are users, role-assignable groups, and service principals.
-Supports $filter (eq operator only).
+Supports $filter (eq, in).
-  \[PrincipalOrganizationId \<String\>\]:
+  \[PrincipalOrganizationId \<String\>\]: Identifier of the home tenant for the principal to which the assignment is granted.
   \[ResourceScope \<String\>\]: The scope at which the unifiedRoleAssignment applies.
 This is / for service-wide.
 DO NOT USE.